islamJamer/webapp/to-do-webapp/README.md

 ### Prepare cypress env
 -   Go to the test directory:  `cd test`
 -   install all the dependences using `npm install`
+-   To open cypress command for the GUI scenarios `npm run cy:open:flow`
--   Run cypress command for the GUI scenarios `npm run cy:open:gui`
+-   To run cypress command for the GUI scenarios `npm run cy:run:flow`
--   Run cypress command for the API scenarios `npm run cy:open:api`
+-   To open cypress command for the API scenarios `npm run cy:open:api`
+-   To run cypress command for the API scenarios `npm run cy:run:api`

 ### API Instructions